binliu92/binliu.github.io/index.md

 ### Overview

 I am a Postdocal fellow in the [Department of Civil and Environmental Engineering](https://uwaterloo.ca/civil-environmental-engineering/) at [University of Waterloo](https://uwaterloo.ca/about/).
-I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) under the direction of the incomparable [Way Kuo](http://www6.cityu.edu.hk/op/bio_en.htm) and [Min Xie](http://www.cityu.edu.hk/seem/minxie/) in 2017.
+I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) under the direction of Prof [Way Kuo](http://www6.cityu.edu.hk/op/bio_en.htm) and Prof [Min Xie](http://www.cityu.edu.hk/seem/minxie/) in 2017.

 <br />
-I focus on the research of system engineering and the associated decision making of complex systems for the purpose of improving operational performance.
-I am interested in the discovery of uncertainty and performance improvement of complex systems.
-Currently my research interests include reliability and risk assessment, degradation and resilience analysis, decision making under uncertainty, and data analysis.
+I focus on the research of system engineering and the associated decision making for the purpose of improving operational performance.
+I am interested in the discovery of uncertainty and system performance improvement.
+Currently my research interests include reliability and risk assessment, degradation and resilience analysis, decision making under uncertainty, and data analytics.

 ---

-### Research Experience
+### Education

+- 09/2013-08/2017
+**City University of Hong Kong**
+Ph.D. in Systems Engineering & Engineering Management
+Supervisor: Prof. Way Kuo and Prof. Min Xie

-- Feb 2018 –:
+- 09/2009-07/2013
-**Postdoctoral fellow**, Department of Civil and Environmental Engineering, University of Waterloo, Canada
-- Nov 2017 – Feb 2018:
-**Post doc**, Lulea Railway Research Center, Lulea University of Technology, Sweden
-- Sep 2017 – Nov 2017:
-**Post doc**, Research Center for Automatic Control of Nancy, University of Lorraine, France
-- Sep 2016 – Oct 2016:
-**Visiting researcher**, Institute for Manufacturing, University of Cambridge, UK
-- Jul 2016 – Sep 2016:
-**Visiting researcher**, Kent Business School, University of Kent, UK
-- Oct 2015 – Nov 2015:
-**Visiting researcher**, Chinese Academy of Sciences, China
+**Zhejiang University**
+Bachelor in Automation (National Scholarship recipient)
+Honored Minor in Advanced Honor Class of Engineering Education

 ---

 ### Recent Publication